Death Row Records: 2022–present: Revival through Snoop Dogg and third generation

 On February 9, 2022, ahead of the release of his next album and his appearance in the Super Bowl LVI halftime show, Snoop Dogg announced that he would acquire the rights to the Death Row Records trademarks from MNRK Music Group (the renamed eOne Music).
 The sale did not immediately include rights to the label's catalog, but it was reported that he was nearing a deal to acquire the catalogs of himself and other Death Row artists from MNRK.
-On February 11, 2022, Snoop Dogg released his third studio album on Death Row Records, marking a 26-year lapse from the label after Tha Doggfather album.
+On February 11, 2022, Snoop Dogg released his third studio album on Death Row Records, marking a 26-year lapse from the label after his sophomore album.

 Snoop Dogg's purchase of Death Row Records did not include the rights to Tupac or Dr. Dre's albums originally which those rights have been reverted back to Interscope Records.
 On March 4, 2022, in an interview with Tidal, Snoop Dogg stated he acquired the rights to all the albums previously released on Death Row Records, including his debut studio album Doggystyle and Dr. Dre's The Chronic.
 Despite the interview, Dr. Dre's lawyer, Howard King, denied the "false reports" two days later, stating that Dre still retained total control of The Chronic, which came back to streaming services on February 1, 2023.
-On April 18, 2022, it was announced that Death Row Records would have its own streaming service, which pays higher royalties to its artists than main music streaming services.
+On April 18, 2022, after Death Row's catalogue was removed from streaming services, it was announced that Death Row Records would have its own streaming service, which pays higher royalties to its artists than main music streaming services.

 In December 2022, Snoop Dogg sold a stake of Death Row's catalogue to former Apple Music's Global Creative Director Larry Jackson's music label Gamma.
-During the onset of 2023, Jane Handcocks's World of Women and October London's The Rebirth of Marvin were released.
+In early 2023, October London's The Rebirth of Marvin was released.
 On February 12, 2023, Snoop Dogg announced that Death Row's catalogue would return to TikTok via association with music distribution company SoundOn.
-Death Row's catalogue returned to all music streaming services on March 9, 2023.
+Death Row's catalogue returned to all music streaming services on March 9.

+Following more than a year with no studio albums, on May 31, 2024, Tha Dogg Pound released W.A.W.G.
+(We All We Got), their first non-independent studio album in nearly three decades.
+On October 11, October London released his second studio album on the label, October Nights.
+On December 13, Snoop Dogg released Missionary, entirely produced by Dr. Dre.
+It went on the peak at number 20 on the Billboard 200 and sell over 38,000 album-equivalent units.
+On May 15, 2025, Snoop Dogg released Iz It a Crime?, was previewed at a private screening in New York City two days prior.
+On April 10, 2026, he would also release 10 'Til Midnight, which was co-released with the short film Stop Counting My Poccets.